stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 does stanObj have it's own property of toString?

-b) is **PrototypeOf** The ProtoType of method allows us to check if an object feeds its magic directly from another object.
+b) is **PrototypeOf** The ProtoTypeOf method allows to check if an object feeds its magic directly from another object.
 We need to include the term prototype in order to use this method.
-In other words, **"ObjectOne.isPrototypeOf(ObjectTwo)" will not work because JavaScript does not know what exactly we mean by that command.
+In other words, **"ObjectOne.isPrototypeOf(ObjectTwo)" will not work because JavaScript does not know what exactly we mean by that command.**